Tachographs record speed, distance, time and driver hours. In a limited number of cases their use is not required.

 - Bring the signed form to your relevant commercial vehicle test (CVRT) test centre when the vehicle is being tested

-- Ask the CVT centre to stamp the form in the box at the bottom of page two: ‘Stamp of Authorised Tester’.
+- Ask the CVT centre to stamp the form in the box at the bottom of page two: ‘Stamp of Authorised Tester’ and then request that they upload the form to the test record on their computer system.